sayitisha/AQI-prediction-system/README.md

 ## Creator

-Created by Akash Deep Sahu (https://github.com/Akashdeepbt22) based on datasets provided by the Central Pollution Control Board (CPCB) of India.
+Created by Itisha Kumari  (https://github.com/sayitisha) based on datasets provided by the Central Pollution Control Board (CPCB) of India.

 ## License